troyharvey/emojeez/readme.md

 5. Add iOS homescreen icons and startup images
   * "[Everything you always wanted to know about touch icons](http://mathiasbynens.be/notes/touch-icons)"
   * Use the startup image to make it look like part of your UI has loaded.
+6. Add a [bookmark bubble](http://code.google.com/p/mobile-bookmark-bubble/) to notify the user that the site is an installable web app.

 ## TODO
 1. Send clipboard to social networks using APIs or URI schemes.